Normandy Campaign Mat & PDF

 This project started when Little Wars TV released a video of their game of the first two days of the invasion, June 6-7, 1944.
 Back then, they used a variant of Rommel where each company stand was upgraded to a battalion.
 That's Eisenhower's scale, and three battalions are allowed per square.
 But I felt that Rommel was too intricate for a longer-term campaign.
 Eisenhower looks to be "just right."

-I am making a PDF that can be enlarged without limit and releasing pre-printed cloth mats of the whole area of Normandy or parts.
+I created a PDF that can be enlarged without limit, and I am releasing pre-printed cloth mats of the entire area of Normandy or specific parts.
+(See updates)

 You can see more on the Bits page of this website or my personal Wargame Campaign blog.

-UPDATE 11/16/24: you can buy a PDF of the Normandy Campaign and print your own game mat at WargameVault, or wait until December when we expect to have some game mats that you can order "off the shelf."
+UPDATE 11/16/24: You can buy a PDF of the Normandy Campaign and print your game mat at WargameVault, or wait until December when we expect to have some game mats that you can order "off the shelf."

 Below is a one-kilometer hex grid (with each hex numbered) from the D-Day series of maps.
 The maps come in hex and square grids with 600 to 6,000 yards per space.
 The featured Normandy Campaign image at the top of the page has a two-mile square grid.